Committee for the Arts

 The Gloucester High School Civil War era coat given to Albert Bacheler is on its way through conservation and new mount and display!
 As of March 2017 nearly $14,000 that was needed to repair and display the coat was raised.
 We are grateful for the donations and support from Awesome Gloucester, The Gathering, and MA SHRAB.
 It would not have happened without the wonderful media coverage it received in Good Morning Gloucester , Cape Ann Beacon , Bay State Banner , and the Gloucester Daily Times .

-Gloucester Committee for the Arts, will feature events in several venues, including The Cape Ann Museum, The Cape Ann Community Cinema, and Gloucester City Hall.
-Other partners include Essex National Heritage Area and Cape Ann TV.
+The City of Gloucester celebrated the life and work of Sculptor Walker Hancock in September 2017.
+The celebration was sponsored by the Gloucester Committee for the Arts and featured events in several venues, including The Cape Ann Museum, The Cape Ann Community Cinema, and Gloucester City Hall.
+Partners included Essex National Heritage Area and Cape Ann TV.
 Download press release

-Summer 2014: One can still experience FISH NET, an award winning , site-specific temporary work of art by James Owen Calderwood, one of three artists for the "2013 HarborWalk Public Art Challenge".
-These awards reflect discussions, community development, planning and prescient determination to remember and work towards incorporating the creative arts broadly alongside other city efforts.
+One can still experience FISH NET, an award-winning , site-specific temporary work of art by James Owen Calderwood, one of three artists for the "2013 HarborWalk Public Art Challenge".
+These awards reflect discussions, community development, planning, and prescient determination to remember and work towards incorporating the creative arts broadly alongside other city efforts.
 For information about the HarborWalk, visit http://www.ghwalk.org .
 Calderwood's nearly 300' mural covers Parsons Street (between Main Street and Rogers) and is open daily, self guided .
 "Leaping" photograph © Cruz Ferraras.
 Send us your photos!

-2013 March: Press Release Announcing $13,200 in new private donation for w ork beginning on the WPA-era Murals in Gloucester City Hall, Cape Ann Beacon
+2013 March: Press Release Announcing $13,200 in new private donations for w ork beginning on the WPA-era Murals in Gloucester City Hall, Cape Ann Beacon

-Massachusetts Cultural Council , a state agency, and on behalf of the City of Gloucester, the Committee for the Arts, and the PTO.
+Massachusetts Cultural Council , and on behalf of the City of Gloucester, the Committee for the Arts, and the PTO.
 Ms. Collinson attended West Parish.

 Agendas are available prior to Committee meetings.